-CDPE 601A 0 units Intentional Parenting Practices 54 hours lecture
+CDPE 601A 0 units

+Intentional Parenting Practices

 This course supports individuals seeking to gain knowledge and skills in the area of parent education.
 In a supportive and stimulating educational environment, students will gain research-driven knowledge about effective communication, practices appropriate for different ages of children, foundational child development knowledge and general information about developing parenting programs.